Local Calabi-Yau manifolds of type \tilde{A} via SYZ mirror symmetry: Introduction

 The above surface geometry has a natural extension to the higher dimensions.
 Namely, for $({\bf d})=(d_1,\ldots,d_l) \in \Z^{l}_{\ge 1}$, we consider a crepant resolution $X_{({\bf d})}$ of the multiple fiber product $\widetilde{A}_{d_1-1} \times_\D \ldots \times_\D \widetilde{A}_{d_l-1}$.
-We call such a manifold a {\it local Calabi--Yau manifold of type $\widetilde{A}$}, which serves as a local model of a higher dimensional analog of Schoen's Calabi--Yau 3-fold.
-We will prove that the SYZ mirror of a local Calabi--Yau manifold of type $\widetilde{A}$ has a beautiful expression in terms of the Riemann theta functions with characters.
-To illustrate this, let us consider the local Calabi--Yau 3-fold $X_{(1,1)}$.
+We call such a manifold a {\it local Calabi--Yau manifold of type $\widetilde{A}$}, which serves as a local model of a higher dimensional analog of Schoen's Calabi--Yau 3-fold \cite{Sch}.
+We will prove that the SYZ mirror of a local Calabi--Yau manifold of type $\widetilde{A}$ has a beautiful expression in terms of the Riemann theta functions with characteristics.
+To illustrate this, let us state the main theorem for the local Calabi--Yau 3-fold $X_{(1,1)}$.

 \begin{Thm}[Theorem \ref{thm:CY3/Z^2}] The SYZ mirror of the local Calabi--Yau 3-fold $X_{(1,1)}$ is given by, for $(\zeta_1, \zeta_2) \in \C^2/(\Z^2\oplus\Omega \Z^2)$,